jordandhaenens/DeliverySystem/README.md

 recorded fuel stop:

     The WebService API will be the gateway to the SQL database.
-It could have one, two, or three interfaces to controll specific requests to the DB.
+It could have one, two, or three interfaces to control specific requests to the DB.
 In my diagram I have listed three interfaces to create an additional layer of abstraction and separation of duties, however, you could just as easily have all of these methods live in a single controller on the API.